liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/README.md

   receiver outputs stayed close and loss matched, but raw `vp.grad` maximum absolute difference was `3.63e-4`.
 Do not integrate the experimental path into production until this gradient difference is localized and removed.
+- Gradient localization showed normalization, NPU nondeterminism, long recurrence length, and source batching are not the primary cause.
+With validation source/survey and synthetic-energy loss, raw gradient difference dropped to `3.37e-14`; the large difference appears only under observed-pressure residual loss, which amplifies a `6.52e-09` receiver-output difference.